Khir Johari

-Khir Johari (محمد خير بن جوهري; 29 January 1923 – 19 November 2006) was a Malaysian politician and the former Malaysian Minister of Education.
+Khir Johari (محمد خير بن جوهري; 29 January 1923 – 19 November 2006) was a Malaysian politician and a former Malaysian Minister of Education.

-Born on 29 January 1923, in Alor Setar, Khir Johari received formal education in the prestigious Sultan Abdul Hamid College (KSAH) in Kedah.
+Born on 29 January 1923, in Alor Setar, Khir Johari received formal education at the prestigious Sultan Abdul Hamid College (KSAH) in Kedah.
 Khir Johari was a Member of Parliament from 1955 to 1982.
 He was involved in the Malaysian political scene from its inception and served in the Cabinet of Tunku Abdul Rahman and Tun Abdul Razak.

 Upon his retirement he held positions in several organisations, most famously as President of the World Wide Fund for Nature of Malaysia (WWF).

 Khir Johari died of heart failure at 83 on 19 November 2006.
 He was accorded a state funeral and was buried in Makam Pahlawan near Masjid Negara, Kuala Lumpur.

 Early life and education

 The Literary and Debating Society of Sultan Abdul Hamid College in 1940.
 Seated from left: Ahmad Nordin, Khir Johari, Tiddemand, Mahathir Mohamad, Zulkifli Hashim.

 Khir Johari was born on 29 January 1923, in Alor Setar, Kedah.
 He received formal education in the Sultan Abdul Hamid College (KSAH) in Kedah.
 His desire to continue studying at Medical College, Raffles College in Singapore in 1940 was thwarted when the Second World War (PDII) broke out.